The Designation Process

 If, as a result of the statutory and public consultation, additional land needs to be included within the proposed boundary variation, an additional statutory consultation will be required.

 The final stage in the process is for the Secretary of State for the Environment Food and Rural affairs to decide whether to confirm Natural England’s designation Order.
-The Secretary of State may call a Public Inquiry to assist in his decision.
+The Secretary of State may call a Public Inquiry to assist in their decision.
 The Secretary of State may or may not decide to confirm the Order, with or without amendment.
 There is no specific timescale for this process.